Polgooth: Religious radicals

 Tregongeeves Farm on the northern edge of the village was home to Loveday Hambly, (1604–1682), who was later dubbed "the Quaker saint of Cornwall".
 George Fox, founder of the Religious Society of Friends, stayed at the farm in 1656, 1663, and 1668 when meetings of Cornish Quakers (much persecuted at the time) were held there.
 The Quaker Burial Ground nearby was donated for that purpose in 1706 by Richard Edgcumbe, 1st Baron Edgcumbe to the Quaker Thomas Lower (brother of the physician Richard Lower), though much of the ground was destroyed by road-widening in the 1960s.
 Tregongeeves farmhouse was rebuilt in the nineteenth century and the farm buildings have now been converted to 'holiday cottages'.

 John Wesley, founder of Methodism, preached at Polgooth in 1755.
 A Wesleyan Meeting House was subsequently built in the village and later enlarged as a Methodist chapel.
 The latter has now been demolished, but a former Sunday School has been converted in its stead.

 The village today

 Many of the older buildings in the village were built from elvan stone, quarried locally until the 1920s.
 The Polgooth Inn dates back to the sixteenth century and is still extant, though the present building is mainly nineteenth century.
 The old count house survives, as does one of the old engine houses and a stamping mill (all now converted to private residences) plus several mining cottages.
+In modern times, there have been multiple attempts to reopen the entrance of the East Rand Mine.
+However, the mine entrance is still currently blocked by rubble and debris despite current small-scale renovations.

 In 2000 the prime minister Tony Blair visited Polgooth Post Office for a photo opportunity, to the bemusement of several residents.